kedacore/keda-docs/content/docs/2.11/scalers/redis-streams.md

     usernameFromEnv: REDIS_USERNAME # optional (can also use authenticationRef)
     passwordFromEnv: REDIS_PASSWORD # optional (can also use authenticationRef)
     stream: my-stream # Required - name of the Redis Stream
-    consumerGroup: my-consumer-group # Required - name of consumer group associated with Redis Stream
+    consumerGroup: my-consumer-group # optional - name of consumer group associated with Redis Stream
-    pendingEntriesCount: "10" # Required - number of entries in the Pending Entries List for the specified consumer group in the Redis Stream
+    pendingEntriesCount: "10" # optional - number of entries in the Pending Entries List for the specified consumer group in the Redis Stream
+    streamLength: "50" # optional - Redis stream length, alternative to pendingEntriesCount scaler trigger
     enableTLS: "false" # optional
     unsafeSsl: "false" # optional
     databaseIndex: "0" # optional